Event Schedule

 Each senior must pick up their own tickets in person (no pickups for others) and will need to bring their Harvard ID with them.
 No tickets (allotted, free, or purchased) will be available onsite at Commencement Week events.
 Seniors will be able to pick up their standard ticket packet, request any additional free tickets, and purchase any additional tickets that have a cost.
 Credit or debit card payments are accepted.

 Senior Desk is located at the Harvard Alumni Association at 124 Mount Auburn Street, 6th Floor.
-It will be open weekdays from May 8–May 24 from 11:00 a.m.–3:00 p.m.
+It will be open weekdays from May 13–May 28 from 11:00 a.m.–3:00 p.m.
+The first four days are for specific Houses to avoid crowding.
+Note that tickets will not run out.

-• May 12–24 (weekdays): Students from all Houses can come to any of the remaining days.
+• May 19–28 (weekdays only): Students from all Houses can come to any of the remaining days.

 What is the attire for Commencement Week activities?